 1. Partner with a Reliable ACH Payment Processor

 The following financial institutions help businesses handle ACH payments:

 - Credit card processors.

 - Payment gateway companies providing payment processing services.

-Note : Choosing a good payment processor is paramount.
+Choosing a good payment processor is vital.
 Read our detailed overview of the most important factors in the article How to Choose a Payment Processor.

-When you select the right payment processor for your ACH online payments, you need to open a merchant account .
-That is your gateway for transferring money directly from your clients’ bank accounts to your bank account.
+When you select a suitable payment processor for your ACH online payments, you need to open a merchant account.

 - Your Employer Identification Number (EIN).